 2.4 Image acquisition, processing and analysis

 Time lapse videos were recorded at 30 fps using the Micro-Manager software (µManager v1.4, Vale lab, UCSF) and the acquisition was realized with a digital camera.
-Ten frames from the same spot of coupon were analyzed for attachment after 5, 10 and 15 minutes of circulation using NIH ImageJ [38].
+Ten frames from near the center of each coupon from three independent experiments were analyzed for attachment after 5, 10 and 15 minutes of circulation using NIH ImageJ [38].
 The average intensity of GFP signal was quantified across all frames.
 Particles with a low average intensity indicated the bacteria did not adhere and was present in the liquid phase and resulted in grey particles.
-Therefore, low intensity particles were excluded, and high intensity attached particles that appeared black were quantified to determine the number of particles attached, surface area coverage, and the average particles size of the bacteria present on the coupon via ImageJ.2.5 Coupon modification and characterization
+Therefore, low intensity particles were excluded, and high intensity attached particles that appeared black were quantified to determine the number of particles, surface area coverage, and the average particles size of the bacteria present on the coupon via ImageJ.
+The number of particles attached is the representative of total number of particles distinctly separated from each other regardless of their sizes, surface area coverage is the total surface area covered by these particles, and the average size was determined by dividing the total surface area by the number of particles.

+2.5 Coupon modification and characterization